 Often soccer players can have games that run from 60 to 90 minutes.
 The secret is to target 40 to 80 calories (10 to 20 g) of carbohydrates every 20 minutes.
 You will only start this after the first hour of training because you already have fuel from your pre-workout meal.

 This is useful information for any athletes or fitness enthusiasts out there.
 Particularly when training for more than two consecutive hours.

 The point is to continuously fuel your body daily.
 This way you can train your gut to tolerate the fuel.
 Therefore you’ll be able to enjoy your food and not have to stress about energy levels or intestinal distress.

-If you are going to play soccer or any other form of sport, it is no question that you’ll want to get the best out of your workouts.
+If you are going to play soccer or any other form of sport, there is no question that you’ll want to get the best out of your workouts.
 Therefore, you need to understand that top performance is only achievable with a top nutrition plan.

-Cristiano Ronaldo and many others eat smart, play smooth, and enjoy high energy food.
+Cristiano Ronaldo and many others eat smart, play smooth, and enjoy high-energy food.